 by Sabah Karimi

-You love the look and feel of your cashmere sweaters and you want to preserve the softness of the sweaters.
+You love the look and feel of cashmere and you want to preserve the softness of your sweaters.
 Cashmere is a delicate wool knit that requires special handling and care to preserve the integrity of the fabric.
-Since cashmere sweaters can snag, absorb odors and attract dirt and stains relatively easily, it's important to clean and care for cashmere sweaters with mild cleaning products and find ways to protect this fine fabric.
-Follow these steps to care for cashmere sweaters.
+Since they can snag, absorb odors, and attract dirt and stains relatively easily, it's important to clean and care for cashmere sweaters with mild cleaning products and find ways to protect this fine fabric.
+These steps will help you to properly care for your cashmere sweaters.

-Air dry: Dry-cleaning processes or home dryers can be too harsh on cashmere clothing and can put a sweater at risk for burning or losing its shape and form.
+Dry-cleaning processes or home dryers can be too harsh on cashmere clothing and you risk your sweater burning or losing its shape and form.
 Lay the sweater out on a clean and flat surface so that it can dry naturally.

-Iron carefully: If you need to iron your women's and men's cashmere sweaters, make sure to iron the sweater on the lowest setting.
+If you need to iron your sweaters, make sure to do so on the lowest setting.
 Wool sweaters can scorch easily when they come into contact with a hot iron, so remove wrinkles using only the lowest heat setting of the iron or steamer.